brentmwarren/Parallax-Mountain/README.md

 ## Crediting and Sources

-This project was inspired by a Codepen [Firewatch Parallax CSS](https://codepen.io/samdbeckham/pen/OPXPNp) [Original Photo](https://www.pexels.com/photo/silhouette-of-mountains-1323550/) by Simon Matzinger from Pexels
+This project was inspired by a Codepen [Firewatch Parallax CSS](https://codepen.io/samdbeckham/pen/OPXPNp) The [Original Photo](https://www.pexels.com/photo/silhouette-of-mountains-1323550/) was take by Simon Matzinger from Pexels

 ## Development